TomatenKuchenDEV/docs/docs/moderation/antiraid.md

 description: The antiraid system can easily detect and prevent most join raids.
 ---

-Using the antiraid system of TomatenKuchen the bot will handle most server joins raids problemlessly.
+Using the antiraid system of TomatenKuchen, it will handle most server joins raids easily without staff having to do anything.

 If enabled, the system remembers all newly joined users.
 If too many members join in the configured time window, the recently joined as well as any new joiníng users are kicked, until the limit is no longer hit.